 What is Device Encryption on Windows?

 Device Encryption on Windows is a security feature that encrypts your drive and protects the data.
-Only the authorized individuals can have access to your device and data, once it is enabled.
+Only authorized individuals can have access to your device and data, once it is enabled.
+It will protect your data from unauthorized access in case your laptop or device is lost or stolen.

 When you lose your laptop, no one can access the data on your system and secondary drives, except for you with the password.
 All the data gets scrambled.
 Device Encryption is by-default available on every Windows device.